Common Syntax Errors

 3083: WHILE statement missing ENDW

-IF
+IF conditional branching

-branching block and the WHILE
+block and the WHILE

 conditional loop require a macro statement to close the end of the block.
-The end of block statement
+The end-of-block statement

 is missing.

-Find the beginning of the IF
+Find the beginning of the IF or WHILE block on the line provided in the error.

-or ENDW
+ENDIF or ENDW statement.

 3085: Label already defined <label name>